illeska/idhchecker_osint/README.md

    - ✅ Safe it → Add `safed (reason)` in file
    - ↔️ Use **Back** or **Next** to revisit or move between IPs

+6. Refer to the **statistics bar** for:
+    - Total number of IPs
+    - How many have been marked "blocked"
+    - How many are considered "safe"
+    - How many remain unprocessed

 ---

 ## 📄 Expected File Format